Monish247/tweet-trend-new/README.md

 This is a small applicaiton which contains main and test folders.
 Main contains application code.
-THe test contains test cases.
+The test contains test cases.
 It also contains pom.xml which has all dependences and artifact name and version